merjildo/shortestRoute/README.md

 # Test Interfaces
 # ---------------
 # - Using Command line (cli):
-# in a differente console run the following:
+# in a different console run the following:
 > cd $GOPATH/bin
 > ./cli

+# then you will face the prompt:
+# please enter the route:

 # - Using Rest Interfaces
 # Use Postman, SoapUi or whatever tool you prefer: